Skip to content

 Key Takeaways

 If you find your business in a commercial conflict, you may choose negotiation to try to resolve it.
 Negotiation or negotiation settlement is a form of alternative dispute resolution (ADR) where a neutral third party facilitates discussions with you and the other party to try to settle.
 There are advantages and disadvantages of commercial negotiation.
 Advantages include, for example, that it is quick and not too expensive.
 Also, it helps to keep the relationship between you and the other party amicable.
 There are also disadvantages to commercial negotiation.
-These include that it may not succeed, causing you to use another dispute resolution method.
+These include the fact that it may not succeed, causing you to use another dispute resolution method.

 If you need help understanding the advantages and disadvantages of negotiation, LegalVision’s experienced disputes and litigation solicitors can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.